Jo asks:

 The only downside of the Sennheiser is that when I travelled it weighed 32kg in its travel case, about 20kg to lift up onto a speaker stand, and my complete kit out with two microphones and a wireless bodypack transmitter, along with all the accessories was close to $8,000 AUD.

 For the past three years I have only recommended the LSP-500, and would still recommend this PA system today, it’s the top of the food chain, there’s not a system on the market that meets its sound quality, loudness, and versatility.
-In-fact, if you’d like to buy mine, it’s listed on Gumtree now.

 If you talk to wedding DJs many are bringing Bose L1/B1 PA systems to weddings.
 They are small, versatile, and loud for the price.
 But I’ve always been of the opinion that Bose’s marketing was better than it’s products.
 Today I still believe that – with the exception of their PA speaker systems, particularly their new portable PA system.